Published April 13, 2021 • 3 minute read

 Certificates of insurance are essential documents within any industry that utilizes contracted labor.
 Whether you work in construction or hospitality, logistics or healthcare, once contracts are signed and work begins, good insurance standing is all there is to protect an entity from third-party liability.

 Things become more complex as more entities enter the picture.
-As a project owner, not only are you responsible for the insurance policy of your business, but you're also vulnerable to the details of every one of your vendors’ policies, and each individual worker comes with their own risk of personal injury or property damage.
+As a project owner, not only are you responsible for the insurance policy of your business, but you're also vulnerable to the details of every one of your vendors’ policies, and each worker comes with their own risk of personal injury or property damage.
 More vendors mean more liability, and certificates of insurance help protect against third-party risk.

 Okay, I’ve Collected COIs.
 Now What?